Architectures in parametric component-based systems: Qualitative and quantitative modelling: Extended propositional interaction logic

 For our example we consider three knowledge sources components.
 Therefore, we have $\B=\lbrace B(i)\mid i\in [5]\rbrace$ where $B(1), B(2),B(3),B(4), B(5)$ refer to blackboard, controller and the three sources components, respectively.
 The set of ports of each component is $P(1)=\lbrace p_d,p_a\rbrace, P(2)=\lbrace p_r,p_l,p_e\rbrace,$ $P(3)=\lbrace p_{n_1},p_{t_1},p_{w_1} \rbrace$, $P(4)=\lbrace p_{n_2},p_{t_2},p_{w_2} \rbrace$, and $P(5)=\lbrace p_{n_3},p_{t_3},p_{w_3} \rbrace$.
-Figure \ref{b_blackboard} depicts the permissible interactions among the five components of our component-based system.
+Figure \ref{b_blackboard} depicts an instantiation of the permissible interactions among the five components of our component-based system.
 Blackboard has two ports $p_d,p_a$ to declare the state of the problem and add the new data as obtained by a knowledge source, respectively.
-Knowledge sources have three ports $p_{n_k},p_{t_k},p_{w_k}$, for $k=1,2,3$, for being notified about the existing data on the blackboard, the trigger of the source, and for writing the partial solution on the blackboard, respectively.
-Controller has three ports, namely $p_r$ used to record blackboard data, $p_l$ for the log process of triggered sources, and $p_e$ for their execution on blackboard.\hide{The system's architecture allows three types of interactions.
-Interactions among blackboard, knowledge sources and controller in order for the former to notify the latter two for the problem's state, interactions among the controller and the sources for storing the triggered ones to the controller, and interactions among the three components for the writing of a partial solution by a source to blackboard.} Here we assume that all knowledge sources are triggered, i.e., that all available sources participate in the architecture.
-The interactions in the architecture range over $I_{\B}$.
-The EPIL formula $\varphi$ for the Blackboard architecture is
+Knowledge sources have three ports $p_{n_{\kappa}},p_{t_{\kappa}},p_{w_{\kappa}}$, for $\kappa=1,2,3$, for being notified about the existing data on blackboard, the trigger of the source, and for writing the partial solution on blackboard, respectively.
+Controller has three ports, namely $p_r$ used to record blackboard data, $p_l$ for the log process of triggered sources, and $p_e$ for their execution on blackboard.
+Here we assume that all knowledge sources are triggered, i.e., that all available sources participate in the architecture.
+The permissible interactions in the architecture range over $I_{\B}$ and are obtained as follows: \begin{itemize} \item The sets $\lbrace p_d,p_r \rbrace$ and $\lbrace p_d,p_{n_{\kappa}} \rbrace$, for $\kappa=1,2,3$, capture the interactions of blackboard with controller and the three sources, respectively, for presenting the state of the problem.
+The corresponding connections are shown in Figure \ref{b_blackboard} by the four black lines. \item The sets $ \lbrace p_l, p_{t_{\kappa}} \rbrace$, for $\kappa=1,2,3$, refer to the log process of triggered sources in the controller.
+The orange lines in Figure \ref{b_blackboard} depict a possible scenario of such connections between the controller and each of the sources $B(3)$ and $B(5)$. \item Finally, the sets $ \lbrace p_e, p_{w_{\kappa}},p_a \rbrace$, for ${\kappa}=1,2,3$, refer to the connection of the sources with blackboard through its controller for adding the new data.
+These interactions are shown with the green lines in Figure \ref{b_blackboard}, for the case that sources $B(3)$ and $B(5)$ have been triggered. \end{itemize}